 Other utilities, including cable TV and Internet service, should also work in the house.
 Wiring and satellite dishes should provide adequate connections.
 If you do not have an active subscription to these services, explain this to the inspector in a memo-type note that you place in the file.

 10. Look Over the Ventilation System, Including all the Components

 The comfort of occupants during all seasons means both heating and cooling systems should work flawlessly.
 If you use a furnace and air conditioner to accomplish a comfortable environment, both need to work efficiently.
 Clean each and remove any dust.
 Replace the filters, also.
 If you use an HVAC system, this should have an inspection, especially if you have noticed any issues.
 Regardless of the system used within your home, all air ducts and vents should be cleaned.

 Some older homes still use the boiler system for heat, and these might require a specialist to ensure it is in proper working order.
 A note of its efficiency might also be helpful to the inspector.

 11. Check Insulation and Weather Stripping

 Check for insulation by prying away a section of the baseboard.
-Make sure that you place a thick sponge behind the crowbar’s elbow, so it does not dent the wall.
-You can also ask an electrician to check for the presence of insulation and what type it is when removing an electrical outlet box.
+Ensure that you place a thick sponge behind the crowbar’s elbow, so it does not dent the wall.
+You can also ask an electrician to check for insulation and what type it is when removing an electrical outlet box.
 Another alternative is to use a hole-cutting drill bit to make a small hole in the back of a closet.
 You can use the circle made from this to patch the hole afterward.

 Another part of keeping costs down for heating and cooling involves the weather stripping.
-Check the condition of your house’s and replace it if it looks worn or otherwise less than appealing.
+Check your house’s condition and replace it if it looks worn or otherwise less than appealing.